topcoder-platform/learning-paths-api/README.md

    npm start
    ```
    The Topcoder Learning Paths API will be served on `http://localhost:3000`<br/>
-   To start with ExpressJS debug logging turned on, prepend `DEBUG=express:*` to the `npm start` command.
+   To start with ExpressJS debug logging turned on, run `npm start:debug`.

 ## Production deployment